samdouble/samdouble.github.io/src/content/2024/11/20241101_greasy-spoon.en.md

 It was the second day of MTLàTABLE today.
 This year, the prices are $35, $50, $65, and $80.
-For this Friday evening, I decided to go to Greasy Spoon ($50), on Laurier Street West, in the Mile-End.
+For this Friday evening, I decided to go to Greasy Spoon ($50), on Laurier West, in the Mile-End.

 ![Greasy Spoon, on Laurier West](/assets/2024/11/20241101_greasy-spoon/front.jpg)
 <p align="center"><b>Greasy Spoon, on Laurier West</b></p>